albertho425/albertho425/README.md

 # Hi, I’m @MapleSyrupWeb
 - I'm a lifelong learner and student of most things in tech.
-I'm interesting in web programming, LMS/CMS, stats & dashboards, and automation.
+I'm interesting in web programming, LMS/CMS, stats & dashboards, and technical support.
 -  Specifically, I like:
     * LMS: ATutor, Canvas and TalentLMS 🎓
+    * Technical support for operating systems, network, and hardware
     * CMS: WordPress 🙌 with or without headless
     * Languages: PHP, MySQL, CSS, JavaScript 👨🏻‍💻
     * Framework: Bootstrap, Gatsby/Atlas 😎